enpayne27/Lab4Blinky/Lab4Blinky.md

 In today's lab we learned a lot about the STM32 Discovery board.
-The IDE we used System Workbench through Eclipse.
+The IDE we used was the System Workbench through Eclipse.
 Besides learning the basic processes of the board, this lab offered a lot of insight into the functionality of the board's clock cycles and LED configurations.

 Tips for programming the STM board:
 Go into the Project Explorer and right click